ChenQiang-CN/a301_2020/notebooks/week12/level2_cartopy_writetiff.md

 ### Double check by backward transforming to the laea crs

-note we've a tiny bit of accuracy in the round-trip, but we are just using this to guide us on our lat/lon corner choices.
+note we've a lost a tiny bit of accuracy in the round-trip, but we are just using this to guide us on our lat/lon corner choices.

 ```{code-cell} ipython3